lucasmazza/jquery_tag/README.markdown

 Accepted options:

     :version          # Overrides the script version on the CDN URL.
-Defaults do '1.4.2' :file             # Path for the local script.
-Defaults do 'jquery.js' :args             # Any other arguments that will be passed to the javascript_include_tag helper
+Defaults do '1.4.3' :file             # Path for the local script.
+Defaults do 'jquery.js' :ui               # Loads the jquery-ui file.
+Accepts a true value for loading a 'jquery-ui.js' file or a String for the local path.

+Any other arguments will be passed along to the `javascript_include_tag` helper.